top (1K)

 Can You Own A Gyrocopter?

 First, why would you want to own a gyrocopter instead of an ultralight helicopter?
 The gyrocopters are not for everyone's taste - they combine the advantages of fixed wing aircraft and rotorcraft but can't compete with both on any of these advantages.
 Said simpler, the gyrocopters need much shorter landing field than the fixed wing airplanes, but at the same time are not as fast as most of them.
-One autogyro is for sure cheaper to operate than a helicopter but doesn't have the same ability for precisely vertical landing and take off.
-However the gyroplanes are a bit faster than helicopters.
+One autogyro is for sure cheaper to operate than a helicopter but doesn't have the same ability for precise vertical landing and take off.
+However the gyroplanes fly a bit faster than helicopters.

 You see, it's just an unusual animal about which you have to decide yourself - whether you like it or not.